Bitcointalk.org Review Overview

 Founded by Bitcoin creator himself, Satoshi Nakamoto, Bitcointalk is the largest public forum for anything related to Bitcoin and cryptocurrencies in general.
 Having recently reached over 1 million account registrations, it has by far the biggest and most active community of forum users to date and continues to grow each day.

 The forum has a comprehensive breakdown of sections, from technical discussions, project development and mining, there is a lot of material for new users to get into and veteran users to participate in.
+From Bitcoin Gambling to Bitcoin shirts for sale anything can be found crypto related on this forum.

 With separate sections for economy, alternative cryptocurrencies and even local boards for more than 20 languages other than English, there’s very little wanting in this forum apart from a very dated design structure and difficult use of search functions.